Donkie/Spoolman/README.md

 Once you have it up and running, you can access the web UI by browsing to `http://your.ip:7912`.

-If you want to connect with an external database instead, specify the environment variables from the table below.
+If you want to connect with an external database instead, specify the `SPOOLMAN_DB_*` environment variables from the table below.

 | Variable                  | Description                                                                                                                  |
 | ------------------------- | ---------------------------------------------------------------------------------------------------------------------------- |